-Witnesses at the scene describe a chaotic chain of events which lead to the President’s son spending 3 days in a Swakopmund Hospital.
+Witnesses at the scene describe a chaotic chain of events which lead to the President’s son spending three days in a Swakopmund Hospital.

 According to their guide Amare Kwame, the pair didn’t heed to some basic safety protocols.

 “He didn’t listen to me.
 I told him.
 Put your [gun] safety on when you are running,” Mr. Kwame said as he ran his hand across his head in frustration.
 “But they acted like they knew what they were doing.
-I said the elephants will charge if you are not careful Donald.
+I said the elephants would charge if you are not careful, Donald.
 But he didn’t listen.”

-Seconds after discharging his weapon, are large female elephant charged the pair, picking up Don Jr. with its tusks and flinging him several yards from the rock outcropping.
-Fortunately, the elephant was done and left the pair alone.
+Seconds after discharging his weapon, are giant female elephant charged the pair, picking up Don Jr. with its tusks and flinging him several yards from the rock outcropping.
+Fortunately, the elephant was done and left the couple alone.
 Kwame and Headley dragged the injured Don Jr. back to the car and whisked him off the hospital.

 “It could have been so much worse,” continued Mr. Headley speaking out front of Mercy Swakopmund Hospital.
 “A shot foot and a few bruised ribs.
 So he’s going to recover.
 But like everything Don, Jr., he’s anxious to get back on the hunt.
 We’re already planning a trip for early next year.
 He’s a real trooper, like his Father.”